How To Get Rid Of A Hickey ASAP

 Ultimately, a hickey is just a sexy bruise — and really, the only 100% certain way to cure a bruise is time.
 Still, there are countless online tips and tricks you can try out to make your hickey a little less noticeable.
 Here are Reddit’s most ingenious suggestions.
 (Try at your own risk.)

-“Find a friend who knows their makeup, and colour correct dat shit.
-If that's not an option, concealer for dark circles is designed to hide purple-ish discolouration so will work better on a bruise.
+“Find a friend who knows their makeup, and color correct dat shit.
+If that's not an option, concealer for dark circles is designed to hide purple-ish discoloration so will work better on a bruise.
 Stipple it on for maximum coverage.” (via Reddit)

 The spoon trick